Arrest made in murder of retired Jersey City teacher

-JERSEY CITY, New Jersey (WABC) --Police made an arrest in the murder of a beloved, retired teacher in Jersey City.
+JERSEY CITY, New Jersey (WABC) --Police have made an arrest in the murder of a beloved, retired teacher in Jersey City.

-Anthony Bello, 77, was stabbed to death on a park bench Sunday morning not far from his home.
+Anthony Bello, 77, was found stabbed to death on a park bench in Pershing Field Park Sunday morning, not far from his home.

-Bello was well-known in the community where he used to teach and coach little league.
+Bello was well-known in the community, where he used to teach at St. Nicholas and coach baseball.

-Police say the man who killed him also lives in the neighborhood, Charles Lowy, 68.
+Police say the suspect, 68-year-old Charles Lowy, also lives in the neighborhood.

 Lowy is facing charges of murder, unlawful possession of a weapon and possession of a weapon for an unlawful purpose.

-The prosecutor says that Bello and Lowy had an altercation in the park.
+Prosecutors say that Bello and Lowy had an altercation in the park.

 ----------